vancouver/vanpy/README.md

 ## About

-The primary place for Python users in Vancouver to get involved in the community.
+The primary place for Python users in Vancouver, BC to get involved in the community.
 Come to events and meet other Python users.

 This user group has been running in some format for over 24 years 🎉 and we hope to keep it going.